-Cooling is provided on the return line with an oversized air to oil cooler (item 21 on Figure 12).
-The cooler is capable of removing nearly half the entire horsepower rating in heat, so keeping hydraulic temperatures low for safety and for system longevity is easily achieved with a reasonable flow of cooling air.
-Controlling the temperature is done by manually adjusting the speed of the oil cooler fan motor while observing the thermometer.
+Hydraulic fluid cooling is provided on the return line with an oversized air to oil cooler (item 21 on Figure 16).
+The cooler is capable of removing nearly half the entire horsepower rating in heat, so hydraulic temperatures can be kept low for safety and for system longevity with a reasonable flow of cooling air.
+On the standard unit, control the temperature by manually adjusting the speed of the oil cooler fan motor while observing the thermometer.
+The Hi/Low unit manifold automatically adjusts the cooler fan's speed.
+A needle valve can be added to the cooler fan for colder climates.

+The suction line has a 149 micron filter in the hydraulic tank.
 Full filtration is equipped on the return line.
-The filter (item 3 on Figure 12) is mounted on the top of the tank and has a filter condition indicator mounted on the side of the filter housing.
+The filter (item 3 on Figure 16) is mounted on the top of the tank and has a filter condition indicator mounted on the side of the filter housing.
 The condition indicator shows when the filter is operating properly, is bypassing (dirty filter), or is missing.
 Keeping the filter in good condition is strongly recommended, as dirt in the system will increase wear in the pump, valves and connected tongs or other hydraulic tools.

 Hoses and fittings have JIC swivel connections, SAE flange connections, or NPT connections.
-A shutoff valve (Figure 9) is on the tank so it can be drained and serviced.
+A shutoff valve (Figure 12) is on the tank so it can be drained and serviced.